ribice/glice/README.md

 By default glice:

-- Prints only to stdout
+- Prints to stdout

 - Gets dependencies from go.mod

 - Fetches licenses for dependencies hosted on GitHub